christianmonsalve850/weather-app/README.md

 This project is not currently licensed

 ## Copyright
-Flag Icons = https://www.flaticon.com/free-icons/united-states, Free for commercial use WITH ATTRIBUTION license
+Flag Icons = https://www.flaticon.com/free-icons/flags, Free for commercial use WITH ATTRIBUTION license Weather Icons = https://www.flaticon.com/free-icons/weather, Free for commercial use WITH ATTRIBUTION license